-If you're playing on the PlayStation 4 and have encountered an error message that reads CE-34878-0, you've come to the right place.
+If you're playing on the PlayStation 4 or 5 and have encountered an error message that reads CE-34878-0, you've come to the right place.

 CE-34878-0 is a general error, one that indicates the game you were playing has crashed.
 Hopefully you'll be able to just restart the game after the crash and pick up where you left off.